What Are Content Pillars? The Proven Strategy To Try

-Then, write supporting blog posts (“clusters”) based on your pillar content and generate internal links to the pillar page.
-Because Google can immediately see what these pieces of content are about, it will rank you better.
+Then, write supporting blog posts (clusters) based on your content pillar strategy and generate internal links to the pillar page.
+When every article links back to a pillar page that discusses the umbrella topic, Google immediately knows what those pieces of content are about.
+As a result, it will rank you better.

 Here’s what happened when HubSpot ran this strategy on its own blog:

-See how more internal links led to a higher placement on the search engine results pages?
+See how more internal links led to a higher placement in the SERPs?
 You can do the same for your site.

-3. Pillars keep your content creation focused on what your customers want.
+3. Content pillars keep your content creation focused on what your customers want.

 It’s much easier to create killer content when you know what your customers are looking for.

-Spend time researching your content pillars, and you will ensure every single piece of content is focused on your target audience.
+Spend time researching your pillar topics, and ensure every single piece of content is focused on your target audience.

 This ensures every dollar you invest in your content marketing is working hard for results.